-Standard Program Continuity 1.3 The early childhood program utilizes curric continuity of learning and development for all childhood cula and instructional strategies that ensure Indicator Best Practices Rationale 1.3.5 Multiple Assessment Methods Multiple assessment methods are used to identify children's strengths, needs, interests, and progress.
+Program Continuity 1.3 The early childhood program utilizes curric continuity of learning and development for all child ula and instructional strategies that ensure dren.
+Indicator Best Practices Rationale 1.3.5 Multiple Assessment Methods Multiple assessment methods are used to identify children's strengths, needs, interests, and progress.
 Information about areas of development and progress are systematically collected and documented throughout the program year.
-Ongoing assessment helps educators understand if the curriculum and related lesson plans are effective.
+Ongoing assessment helps educators understand the curriculum and related lesson plans are effective.
 The data from assessment helps educators know when it is appropriate to jump ahead, or when they need to circle back to cover material again.
-Instructional goals are fine-tuned, and decisions about grouping and re-grouping children are based on a variety of assessment data.
-Required Evidence Written assessment plan Assessment tools are aligned with Maryland Early Learning Standards Evidence of ongoing observations used to inform planning Evidence of informal assessment using portfolios, checklists, anecdotal notes, work samples, etc. Written plans reflecting differentiation of instruction based on assessment Educators regularly observe the developmental needs and interests of children.
-Documentation techniques such as anecdotal records, checklists, and collection of work samples are used to gain information about each child's interests, strengths, and needs.
-Parent's knowledge of their child's learning and development is solicited and incorporated into ongoing assessment strategies.
-Attention is given to assessing progress of English Language Learners and other children with linguistic differences.
-There is evidence of classroom assessment accommodations for children with disabilities.
-(Chapter 8, The Guide) Program Notes Initial Self-Appraisal Rating Final Self-Appraisal Rating
+Instructional goals are fine-tuned and decisions about grouping and re-grouping children are based on a variety of assessment da Required Evidence Written assessment plan Assessment tools are aligned with Maryland Early Learning Standards Evidence of ongoing observations used to inform planning Evidence of informal assessment using portfolios, checklists, anecdotal notes, work samples, etc. Written plans reflecting differentiation of instruction based on assessment Educators regularly observe the developmental needs and interests of children.
+Documentation techniques such as anecdotal records, checklists, and collection of work samples are used to gain information about each child's interests, strength and needs.
+Parent's knowledge of their child's learning and development is solicited and incorporated into ongoing assessment strategies Attention is given to assessing progress of English Language Learners and other children with linguistic differences.
+There is evidence of instruction based on assessment classroom assessment accommodations for children with disabilities.
+(Chapter 8, The Guide) ruse of collabora notes. .
+ELA data to di .
+Show minutes ptive Planning